 Unbanked Latinos in New Orleans represent a $750 million market that has generally been overlooked by local banks and credit unions.
-ASI Federal Credit Union has instituted an aggressive campaign to economically empower Latino immigrants by opening Louisiana’s first credit union branch dedicated to serving the Latino community.
+OnPath Federal Credit Union has instituted an aggressive campaign to economically empower Latino immigrants by opening Louisiana’s first credit union branch dedicated to serving the Latino community.
 Located in Mid City, the branch boasts a fully bilingual staff with branch materials printed both in Spanish and English.
-ASI Federal Credit Union further sets itself apart by offering unique financial services that have proven beneficial to the growing Latino population in New Orleans.
+OnPath Federal Credit Union further sets itself apart by offering unique financial services that have proven beneficial to the growing Latino population in New Orleans.
 Upon recognizing the linguistic and cultural barriers preventing many Latinos from access to affordable banking, the credit union has developed several innovative products to fill market gaps, and also recently began offering Immigrant Temporary Identification Number (ITIN) processing services as a free service to members and non-members.
-ASI seeks to bring New Orleans’ unbanked Latino population into the financial mainstream and support the credit union’s long standing mission of economic empowerment and financial justice within the community.
+OnPath seeks to bring New Orleans’ unbanked Latino population into the financial mainstream and support the credit union’s long standing mission of economic empowerment and financial justice within the community.

 Delgado Community College, a comprehensive community college, offers programs through the Associate degree.
 The College provides a learning centered environment through face-to-face and distance education to students from diverse backgrounds to attain their educational, career, and personal goals, to think critically, to demonstrate leadership and to be productive and responsible citizens.

 Delgado offers ESL courses (English as a Second Language) both for students pursuing an academic curriculum, or a separate ESL program for those pursuing technical studies.
 Delgado has a very welcoming attitude to Latinos and is actively recruiting higher Latino enrollment.